 Credit: Kimberly Motos

-It’s not hard to find good tacos in San Diego, but if you want great tacos, Lola 55 is the place to go.
+It’s not hard to find good tacos in San Diego, but if you want great tacos, Lola 55 is the place.
 This trendy restaurant has two locations in San Diego and serves up elevated tacos and signature cocktails.
 If you’re wondering what turned Michelin on to Lola 55, the mosquito chicken taco, pork belly adobada, masa fritas and churro sundae will answer that question.
 You’ll find the chefs at this modern Mexican sensation sizzling away at their mesquite wood-burning grill Tuesday through Sunday.

 Locations: Downtown San Diego and CarlsbadĀ